Emotional Shutdown, Numbness, and Dissociation

 • Building trust with protective parts

-• Honoring their role rather than fighting them
+• Honoring their role

-• Gently accessing the emotions they guard
+• Gently accessing the emotions they protect

 Healing Is About Safety, Not Flooding